What If I Say Most Traders Use VOLUME In A Wrong Way?

 The above charts are ACC and Ultra Tech Cement charts.

-It is easily understandable that these points bring a lot of doubt and uneasiness as it shakes the basic foundation of 'volume' itself.
+It is easily understandable that these points bring a lot of doubt and uneasiness as they shake the basic foundation of 'volume' itself.

-We will look at some charts on the index itself (at least no one can operate the index).
+We will look at some charts on the index itself (at least no one can operate it).

 The above chart is the Nifty Futures Daily chart.
 The price has rallied from 7400 to 11400 with a reduction in volume.